Hugbod1/TicTacToe/docs/Administration_manual_hugbod.md

 ## Administration Manual

 ##### About
-In the administration manual you will find how to set the project up on a server, to do that you should first set git up on your computer.
+In the administration manual you will find how to build and deploy the project.
+To do that you should first set git up on your computer.

-Create Github account if you don‘t already have one.
-You should clone the git repository into your computer by typing the following command:
+Create Github account if you don't already have one.
+You then need to clone the git repository into your computer by typing the following command in your terminal:
 ```
 git clone https://github.com/Hugbod1/TicTacToe.git
 ```